Skip to main content

 The left and right arrow keys on your computer's keyboard will also update the Active Question.
 This is a quick and easy shortcut to update the Active Question without having to use the mouse or click any buttons.

 What if I mess up the question order or start with the wrong question?
 No worries!
-You can update the Active Question at any time and everyone's devices will update instantly.
-If you start your Poll on the wrong question, just update the Active Question to the first question.
+You can update the Active Question at any time, and everyone's devices will update instantly.
+If you start your poll on the wrong question, just update the Active Question to the first question.

-Additionally, if you accidentally skip a question or advance too far, just go back to the question you skipped after you finished the current question.
+Additionally, if you accidentally skip a question or advance too far, just go back to the question you skipped after you finish the current question.
 Crowdpurr will not let your audience vote on a poll question more than once (unless you have Unlimited Voting enabled on the Poll Settings, so you don't have to worry about your crowd voting more than once or ensuring an exact question order.

 Update our Poll to the Second Question

-If you haven't already, go ahead and update the Active Question to the second question of our test Poll.
+If you haven't already, go ahead and update the Active Question to the second question of our test poll.
 This will instantly and automatically update the Presentation View and all crowd Participant Views to the next question.
-Be sure to disable Show Live Answer Results (A) if you don't want your crowd to see the live poll results immediately after they've voted and you want to wait to display them later when you enable Show Live Answer Results (A).
+Be sure to disable Show Live Answer Results (A) if you don't want your crowd to see the live poll results immediately after they've voted, and you want to wait to display them later when you enable Show Live Answer Results (A).

-Can I go backward in a Poll?
-What happens if I re-visit a question?
-You may go backward, forward, or jump to any question as many times as you'd like in a Poll.
+Can I go backward in a poll?
+What happens if I revisit a question?
+You may go backward, forward, or jump to any question as many times as you'd like in a poll.
 The question will always allow anyone who hasn't voted on the question to vote.
 New participants who joined but haven't voted on a question will be able to vote on a previous question if it is revisited.

 Repeating the Previous Steps To Complete Our Poll

-Using what we've learned in the last few steps of this tutorial, you can see that running your Poll is as simple as the following:
+Using what we've learned in the last few steps of this tutorial, you can see that running your poll is as simple as the following:

-Update the Active Question.
+1. Update the Active Question.
 You can update the Active Question by using any of the previously mentioned methods.

-Show Question Notes (N).
+3. Show Question Notes (N).
 If you've added any Question Notes to your Experience, you can optionally choose to display the notes for your crowd to review.

-Show Live Answer Results (A).
+4. Show Live Answer Results (A).
 This will display on the Presentation View and Participant Views.

-Advance to the Next Question.
+5. Advance to the Next Question.
 You're now ready to proceed to the next question.
 Update the Active Question to the next question.

-Repeat steps 2 - 5 until the end of your last question.
+6. Repeat steps 2 - 5 until the end of your last question.

-Finalize your Poll.
+8. Finalize your poll.

-You will repeat this process until you're on the final question of your Poll.
+You will repeat this process until you're on the final question of your poll.